Dynamic Structural Operational Semantics: Modular Structural Operational Semantics

 Intuitively, discrete categories correspond to additional information that is of a read-only type, like read-only variables.
 Pairs categories correspond to additional data of a read/write type, like stores.
 Each store appears as one object in the category.
 The morphisms between two stores represent how a store may be modified by the program when executed.
 We take a general view where a program may change a store in radical ways, therefore, we have morphisms between every two stores.
 Monoid categories correspond to write-only type of data, like observable information emitted during the execution of the program, or messages sent between communicating processes.

 \begin{myexample} To build a monoid category we pick an underlying set of actions (or events) which will make a monoid of strings over this alphabet, with the empty string as the identity morphism.
 We can build a discrete or a pairs category by picking some underlying set of objects.
-One standard example of a pairs category \cat{S} has as objects stores: $\objects{\cat{S}}=\mathit{IdVar}\rightharpoonup\mathit{Val}$, i.e. all partial functions from some set $\mathit{IdVar}$ of variable identifiers to some set $\mathit{Val}$ of values.
-In a pairs category every two objects are related to each other in a symmetric way (more than in a total preorder). \end{myexample}
+One standard example of a pairs category \cat{S} has as objects stores: $\objects{\cat{S}}=\mathit{IdVar}\rightharpoonup\mathit{Val}$, i.e. all partial functions from some set $\mathit{IdVar}$ of variable identifiers to some set $\mathit{Val}$ of values. \end{myexample}

 When several additional data are needed to define the semantics, we use {\it{complex label categories}} obtained by making product of basic label categories.
-It is recommended to use as many data components as needed to get a more clean view of the semantics for each programming construct.
+One may use as many data components as needed to get a natural view of the semantics for each programming construct.

 An implementation may choose to put several data structures together, if no clashes can appear.
 Complex labels are built using the following construction, which attaches an index to each label component.
 This will offer the possibility to uniquely identify each component from a complex label using the associated index.
 This also provides a modular way of extending the label categories.

-\begin{definition}[label transformers] Let $\indexE$ be a countable set of indexes, \cat{B} a basic label category, and $\cat{A}\!=\!\mathop{\prod}_{j\in J\subset \indexE}\cat{A}_{j}$ a product category which is \trivcat\ the trivial category\footnote{The trivial category has a single object and only the identity morphism for it.} when $J\!=\!\emptyset$.
+\begin{definition}[label transformers] Let $\indexE$ be a countable set of indexes, \cat{B} a basic label category, and $\cat{A}\!=\!\mathop{\prod}_{j\in J\subset \indexE}\cat{A}_{j}$ a product category which is the trivial category\footnote{The trivial category has a single object and only the identity morphism for it.} \trivcat\ when $J\!=\!\emptyset$.
 A \emph{label transformer} $\labtrans{i}{\cat{B}}$, with $i\!\in\!\indexE\setminus\!J$, maps \cat{A} to the product category $\cat{A}\prodcat\cat{B} = \labtrans{i}{\cat{B}}(\cat{A})$, and associates a partial operation

 which for each composed morphism of the new $\cat{A}\prodcat\cat{B}$ associates a morphism in one of the component categories of the product, as follows:

 \end{definition}

 \begin{notation} For a composed morphism $\alpha$ of a product category obtained using the label transformer we may denote the get operation using the dot-notation (well established in object-oriented languages) to refer to the respective component morphism; i.e., $\alpha.i$ for $\getcat(\alpha,i)$, with $i$ being one of the indexes used to construct the product category.
 Since $\alpha.i$ is a morphism in a basic label category, we may also refer to its source and target objects (when relevant, like in the case of discrete or pairs categories) as $\source{\alpha.i}$ respectively $\target{\alpha.i}$. \end{notation}